-If your child is going to be dismissed from school in a manner different than their normal routine (ex. going to a friend's house, going home with another parent or family member), you must write a handwritten note to a teacher.
+If your child is going to be dismissed from school in a manner different than their normal routine (ex. going to a friend's house, going home with another parent or family member), you must email the teacher &/or the school office.
 Children are expected to go directly home each day by their usual means.
-Any change in this daily routine must be acknowledged by the parent in a note written to the school before the beginning of the school day.
+Any change in this daily routine must be acknowledged by the parent in an email written to the school before the beginning of the school day.
 Email or voicemail to your child's teacher during school hours are not a dependable way to ensure your child is dismissed safely to approved adults or family members.
-Since a teacher could be absent or unable to access email/voicemail during the instructional day, we request all communication be delivered in a handwritten message before, or in an emergency situation with a phone call to the office, before dismissal.
+Since a teacher could be absent or unable to access email/voicemail during the instructional day, we request all communication be delivered in an email before, or in an emergency situation with a phone call to the office, before dismissal.
 Our goal is to always keep your child safe!
 Thanks for adhering to this policy.